yash-tatvic/amplitude-dev-center/docs/data/pii/osano.md

 ### Osano setup

-See the [Osano documentation](https://docs.osano.com/data-field-classification-categories) for details and instructions.

 1. Log in to the Osano Portal.
 2. From the **Data Discovery** menu, open the **Data Stores** page.
 3. Click **+** to add a new data store.